gbv/jskos/jskos.md

 <div class="note">

-* Concept are experimental, see
+* Concept collections are experimental, see
   <https://github.com/gbv/jskos/issues/7> for discussion.

 * Concepts from a bundle may also come from different concept schemes!